Easy Ways to Detect Air Leaks

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is aligned accurately with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

 An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, complete with a blower door test that can help detect major sources of energy loss in your home, and let you know how to fix them for improved energy efficiency.
+Experts can conduct a comprehensive energy assessment, complete with a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for improved energy efficiency.
 Contact Service Experts Heating & Air Conditioning in Gainesville for a professional energy assessment at 352-414-4006.